Learn to Meditate

 Finally, try not to compare your meditation experiences with others, perhaps by saying “your experience was so much better than mine”, or “I wish I had experienced that”, or wanting to become an enlightened golden dewdrop overnight.

-When I was growing spiritually, I often found myself wishing my experiences could be just as good as others as they had so much to share, sometimes wondering if I was even progressing at all.
+When I was growing spiritually I often found myself wishing my experiences could be just as good as others, as on occasions they had so much to share, and I sometimes wondered if I was progressing at all.

 Little did I know I was changing at a very deep level, and that I needed to know very little about what was happening, it just would have confused me and sent my mind into a spin.
 Everything was going perfectly, so don’t be discouraged if you feel like you’re getting nowhere, and above all, try not to have any expectations.